wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 The **node configuration file** is a settings file of a [node](/en/blockchain/node).

 The configuration system of Waves Node uses HOCON format.
 HOCON stands for Human-Optimized Config Object Notation.
-The complete description of HOCON could be found in the [Official HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON).
-The advantages of HOCON are simple syntax and ability to use comments.
-The configuration system of Waves Node uses HOCON format.
-HOCON stands for Human-Optimized Config Object Notation.
 The complete description of HOCON could be found in the [Official HOCON documentation](https://github.com/lightbend/config/blob/master/HOCON.md).
 The advantages of HOCON are simple syntax and ability to use comments.

 ## Default Configs and Overrides